-Name of Center: Independent Living, Inc. Address: 10 Prince Street Suite 12, Monticello, NY 12701 Contract Number: C011002 Report Period: October 1, 2013 - September 30, 2014 Contact Person: Stuart Kessler, Director of Compliance & Program Operations and Suzanne Tremper, Director of Programs Board President Authorization: Matthew Migliaccio
+Name of Center: Independent Living, Inc.

+Address: 10 Prince Street Suite 12, Monticello, NY 12701

+Contract No. C011002

+Contact Persons: Stuart Kessler, Director of Compliance & Program

+Operations and

+Suzanne Tremper, Director of Programs

+Board President Authorization: Matthew Migliaccio

-A. Educational Advocacy: Advocate for systemic changes that result universal access to educational opportunities and related supportive services for children ages birth to 21, and to ensure a successful transition of students with disabilities from school to adult life.
+Advocate for systemic changes that result universal access to educational opportunities and related supportive services for children ages birth to 21, and to ensure a successful transition of students with disabilities from school to adult life.
 Continue to advocate for an end to educational services that segregate children with disabilities, denying them the right to equally choose, equally participate and equally benefit.

 - Advocate to reduce the incidence of segregated special education services for students with psychiatric disabilities by advocating for the adoption of inclusive educational practices and demand responsive supportive services that enable these students to learn in regular classroom settings. - Provide student self-advocacy training that will enable students to better understand their rights, options, choices concerning their education and transition to adult services. - Advocate to increase the number of parents and students actively participating in the IEP process in public school districts served by the Sullivan Board of Cooperative Educational Services. - Advocate to increase the enforcement of the rights and responsibilities of schools under laws related to special education, especially Section 504 and IDEA.
-Specifically advocate with school administration and instructional staff to create effective Individual Education Program (IEP) and 504 Plans for students with disabilities at school districts throughout Sullivan County. - Advocate to eliminate harmful restraint and seclusion in schools. - Advocate to amend the Individuals with Disabilities Education Act to make improvements to the individualized education program under that Act and facilitate the transition of children with disabilities to adulthood, and for other purposes.
+Specifically advocate with school administration and instructional staff to create effective Individual Education Program (IEP) and 504 Plans for students with disabilities at school districts throughout Sullivan County. - Advocate to eliminate harmful restraint and seclusion in schools.

-- Advocate to amend the Developmental Disabilities Assistance and Bill of Rights Act of 2000 to provide assistance to States for development and implementation of an individual transition plan for each individual with a developmental disability in the State who is making the transition from the secondary school system into adulthood, and for other purposes. - Advocate for the inclusion of Independent Living, Inc. brochures and information in the community resource materials provided to transition age youth in Sullivan County school districts.
+- Advocate to amend the Individuals with Disabilities Education Act to make improvements to the individualized education program under that Act and facilitate the transition of children with disabilities to adulthood, and for other purposes. - Advocate to amend the Developmental Disabilities Assistance and Bill of Rights Act of 2000 to provide assistance to States for development and implementation of an individual transition plan for each individual with a developmental disability in the State who is making the transition from the secondary school system into adulthood, and for other purposes. - Advocate for the inclusion of Independent Living, Inc. brochures and information in the community resource materials provided to transition age youth in Sullivan County school districts. - As the Mid-Hudson Regional Early Childhood Direction Center, we will continue to advocate for increasing access to early intervention and preschool education services by families of children with disabilities birth to age five, with emphasis on those residing in traditionally underserved and unserved neighborhoods in culturally diverse communities in Sullivan County.